deficollective/permission-scanner/README.md

 Note, if you don't have the correct `solc` compiler version, it will be installed automatically by the script.

 The script will write the results of the scanner in a new file `./permissions.json`.
+See an existing example in the example folder.

 Once you have your analysis completed, you can deactivate the Pyhton environment again with the following command